-The Ember Foundation is founding – and funding – the single most significant outreach effort in the state of Illinois to date, two full-time outreach couples, dedicated to reaching non-observant and marginally affiliated Jews at the University of Illinois at Champaign/Urbana with the goal of reaching hundreds of students per year.
+The Ember Foundation funded the hiring of its staff members and continues to fund JET's full-time outreach couple, dedicated to reaching unaffiliated Jews at the University of Illinois in Champaign/Urbana with the goal of reaching hundreds of students per year.

 Jewish Student Union

 Today there are fantastic Jewish student clubs that are already in five public high schools around greater Chicago and the Northshore that are reaching about 300 hundred teenagers.

 The coordinating organization is The Jewish Student Union.
 The JSU guides the local students in forming and operating official school recognized clubs with a faculty advisor, elected officers, and of course, a JSU advisor.